UC Davis Performs First 3D Laparoscopic Adrenalectomy in Veterinary Medicine

 While this technology has been used in human surgeries for several years, it is new technology for veterinary medicine.
 UC Davis veterinarians believe Louie’s procedure to be the first laparoscopic adrenalectomy performed on an animal utilizing 3D technology.
 Studies on human procedures have shown 3D surgeries to decrease surgical time and decrease surgical errors, and the school’s faculty hope to see those advantages realized for their veterinary patients also.

 “I hope this allows us to push the envelope for different types of surgeries that we could consider performing minimally invasively,” said Louie’s surgeon, Dr. Ingrid Balsa.
-“I think this will also provide a stepping stone for resident training in regards to learning laparoscopic procedures, which have different instrumentation and techniques compared to traditional open surgeries.
+“I think this will also provide a stepping stone for resident training in regard to learning laparoscopic procedures, which have different instrumentation and techniques compared to traditional open surgeries.
 The 3D scope will remove one barrier, loss of depth perception, in learning laparoscopy.”

 Louie’s procedure was made possible due to the generous financial support of Mary Kariotis and the UC Davis Center for Companion Animal Health Equipment Fund that allowed the hospital to purchase the 3D laparoscopic equipment.
 Kariotis, a Bay Area businesswoman and philanthropist, became interested in helping UC Davis after Dr. Philipp Mayhew and the Soft Tissue Surgery Service saved her dog with a similar surgery to remove one of his adrenal glands after a tumor was discovered.